-Have you heard (regardless of what ads say) that the U.S. Government does not give out grants to individuals to start a for-profit business?
+Have you heard (regardless of what others say) that the U.S. Government does not give out grants to individuals to start a for-profit business?
 It’s true - but that does not mean that you can’t get any help from the government.

 If you talk to business-minded people who have been around for a while you may find they’re pretty jealous.
 Why?
 Because it's easier than ever to get a new business up and running.
 You can probably do it without leaving your home.
 The internet, free services available online, research at your fingertips, and the ability to apply for and obtain a business license in seconds all combine to make it easier than ever to become your own boss.